Generali Global Assistance Travel Insurance Review

 • Annual or multi-trip policies: Each policy covers one trip only

-• Adventure sports limitations: High-risk activities face restrictions, with sporting equipment covered only under standard baggage limits
+• Adventure sports limitations: High-risk activities have restrictions, with sporting equipment covered only under standard baggage limits

 • Known financial default: Excludes supplier bankruptcies with pre-existing financial troubles before purchase